-3 Multi-Team Support
+2 Multi-Team Support

 The major goal of the architecture presented in this paper is ability is to support the collaboration between the university-teams in the German national team.
 Some tasks may be solved only once for the whole team, so any team can use them.
 Others will be implemented differently by each team, e.g. the behavior control.
 A specific solution for a certain task is called a module.
 To be able to share modules, interfaces were defined for all tasks that could be identified for playing robot soccer in the Sony Legged League.
 These tasks will be summarized in the next section.
-To be able to easily compare the performance of different solutions for same task, it is possible to switch between them at runtime.
-The mechanisms that support this kind of development are described in section 3.2.
+To be able to switch between them at runtime.
+The mechanisms that support this kind of development are described in section 2.2.
 However, a common software interface cannot hide the fact that some implementations will need more processing time than others.
-To compensate for these differences, each team can use its own process layout, i.e. they can group together modules to processes that are running concurrently (cf. section 3.2).
+To compensate for these differences, each team can use its own process layout, i.e. they can group together modules to processes that are running concurrently (cf. section 2.2).